Originally published May 26, 2016. Updated August 15, 2017 with some tweaks on January 10, 2018.

 - In July 2016, Kasahara Momona was promoted to ANGERME as its sole 5th Generation member.

 - In the 2017 event, it was announced that Kiyono was going to be part of “a theatre-focused section.”
+While she still performs alongside the Kenshuusei, Kiyono is considered a fully debuted member of Hello!
+Project.

 - 2016 Public Vote Runner-up (with 225 votes) and Judge’s Singing Award Winner.